[Check the Public Service page for upcoming public service events that the club will be supporting.]

 Needless to say, Chris was impressed by the performance of the DBJ-2, and recommended that all of his fellow campers invest in one, (or build one if they had the know-how.)
 Now Chris just needs to work on that truck antenna.

-May 16, 2017 - A new program is being initiated by the Athens Radio Club - Hams Helping Other Hams.
-Rick Waters, WA4ERS, has volunteered to coordinate the program.
-To that end, volunteers are needed to offer their expertise, labor and other resources.
+May 16, 2017 - A program by the Athens Radio Club - Hams Helping Other Hams - coordinates Rick Waters, WA4ERS, with other club members to offer their expertise, labor, and other resources.
 Go to the "Need Help?" page to register your willingness to help or to request help.

 April 11, 2017 - A set of files are on the Software page to use in programming radios.
 These files are contributed by club members.
 If you would like to provide a file, please indicate the radio, date compiled and software package that uses the file.
 Send the file as an e-mail attachment to the webmaster.